-- 1) Ooredoo Qatar is a provider of domestic and international telecommunication services within the State of Qatar; - 2) Asiacell is a provider of mobile telecommunication services in Iraq; - 3) NMTC group is a provider of mobile telecommunication services in Kuwait and elsewhere in the Middle East and North African (MENA) region.
+- 2) Asiacell is a provider of mobile telecommunication services in Iraq; - 3) NMTC group is a provider of mobile telecommunication services in Kuwait and elsewhere in the Middle East and North African (MENA) region.
 NMTC group includes balances of Ooredoo Kuwait, Ooredoo Tunisia, Ooredoo Algeria, Wataniya Palestine, Ooredoo Maldives PLC and others.
-Management believe that presenting NMTC as one segment will provide the most relevant information to the users of the consolidated financial statement of the Group, as NMTC is a public listed company in Kuwait and it presents detailed segment note in its consolidated financial statements, which are publically available. - 4) Indosat Ooredoo is a provider of telecommunication services such as cellular services, fixed telecommunications, multimedia, data communication and internet services in Indonesia; - 5) Ooredoo Oman is a provider of mobile and fixed telecommunication services in Oman; - 6) Ooredoo Myanmar is a provider of mobile and fixed telecommunication services in Myanmar; and - 7) Others include some of the Group's subsidiaries which are providers of wireless and telecommunication services.
+Management believe that presenting NMTC as one segment will provide the most relevant information to the users of the consolidated financial statement of the Group, as NMTC is a public listed company in Kuwait and it presents detailed segment note in its consolidated financial statements, which are publically available. - communication and internet services in Indonesia; - 5) Ooredoo Oman is a provider of mobile and fixed telecommunication services in Oman; - 6) Ooredoo Myanmar is a provider of mobile and fixed telecommunication services in Myanmar; and - 7) Others include some of the Group's subsidiaries which are providers of wireless and telecommunication services.